spress/spress.yosymfony.com/src/content/docs/2.0/permalinks.md

 ## Predefined permalink templates {#predefined-templates}

 Spress have a few predefined permalink templates.
-If you want to configure it on your site simply use its name.
-The default value of `permalink` attribute is `pretty`.
+If you want to configure it on your site simply use its name:

 <table class="table">
     <thead>